 For many retailers we capture new customer information, which is particularly useful when running specific promotions and targeted offers designed to influence the quality and type of shopper.
-It is also possible to track the performance of individual affiliate deals to align these two pieces of information.
+It is also possible to track the performance of individual affiliate deals to align these two pieces of information note ran new and existing customer deals and experienced an interesting spike in new customer numbers around Black Friday.

-While new and existing customer data around Black Friday doesn't show anything that is definitive (there is no obvious and general trend that running a specific new customer offer dramatically impacts performance), one fashion retailer of note ran new and existing customer deals and experienced an interesting spike in new customer numbers around Black Friday.
+While new and existing customer data around Black Friday doesn't show anything that is definitive (there is no obvious and general trend that running a specific new customer offer dramatically impacts performance,) one fashion retailer of note ran new and existing customer deals and experienced an interesting spike in new customer numbers around Black Friday.